Quick Answer

 Limitation of Liability Act

 This act allows for the owners of seafaring vessels to limit their liability if a claim is brought against them following an accident on their vessel.
-If you have been injured on any type of vessel, and have suffered injuries, the owner of the vessel may use this act to reduce their liability and your eventual payout.
+If you have been injured on any type of vessel, the owner of the vessel may use this act to attempt to reduce your recovery.

 To utilize this act, the owner of the vessel must be able to show, with evidence, that they had no knowledge of the hazard or problem that resulted in the victims’ injury.
 In these cases, the decision will fall to a Judge, and a Judge alone, as governed by admiralty law.

-To combat this, you should involve your attorney as soon as possible so they can help you put together a compelling case that the vessel owner had prior knowledge of the hazard that injured you.
+To combat this defensive tactic, you should involve your attorney as soon as possible so they can help you put together a compelling case that the vessel owner had prior knowledge of the hazard that injured you.

 Seamans Right to Maintenance and Cure